By Jerry Del Priore

 After a stellar football collegiate career at the University of Wisconsin, Casillas waited eagerly, expecting a team to call his name anywhere between the third and fifth rounds of the 2009 NFL draft.

-Due knee surgery that forced him to miss most of NFL combine, that never occurred.
+Due to knee surgery that forced him to miss most of NFL combine, that never occurred.
 All 32 teams passed him up.

 A man who admittedly doesn’t display much emotion, Casillas went up to his room to cry.